 Deloitte Foundation Accounting Scholars Program

-Interested students who meet the Program’s eligibility criteria below are encouraged to apply to the University's one-year master's in accounting, master of tax, or master of accounting with a concentration in audit, advisory, or tax program that runs any time between June 2026 and August 2027 following the University's standard criteria and processes for admission, and then apply separately to be considered for the Deloitte Foundation Accounting Scholars Program.
+Interested students who meet the Program’s eligibility criteria below are encouraged to apply to the University's one-year master's in accountancy or master's in taxation program that runs any time between June 2026 and August 2027 following the University's standard criteria and processes for admission, and then apply separately to be considered for the Deloitte Foundation Accounting Scholars Program.

 The Program scholarship recipient selection process shall be developed, coordinated, and led by the University.
-The University shall consider all qualified applicants without regard to race, ethnicity, national origin, gender, or other status prohibited or disfavored by law.
+The University shall consider all eligible applicants without regard to race, ethnicity, gender, or any other characteristic protected by applicable law.

 Selection/Eligibility Criteria